arilamstein/immigration_enforcement/about.md

 The dataset this sites uses comes from the [ICE Detainees](https://tracreports.org/immigration/detentionstats/pop_agen_table.html) page from the Transactional Records Access Clearinghouse (TRAC) website.
-The problem I found with the ICE Detainees dataset is that it is presented as a series of HTML tables with no visualizations.
+The problem I had with the ICE Detainees page is that the data is presented as a series of HTML tables with no visualizations.
 I created this website to visualize each subset of the data.

 This website caches data for one hour, and the ICE Detainees page seems to